- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 This book by Bill McDermott is filled with emotive language, far exceeding anything ever written at Brightwork Research & Analysis.
 Hint, we are researchers with technical expertise, while Bill McDermott is 100% sales and uses emotion to manipulate other people.
 But the problem with too much emotion is with a research entity and not Bill McDermott.

-On the basis of this can we expect an extensive critique of the book by Bärbel Winkler, or is Bärbel Winkler afraid of critiquing Bill McDermott?
-We ask because nearly all SAP resources seem to to be absolutely petrified of saying anything against Bill, which allows him the freedom to say the most false things and never is called out for it.
+Based on this, can we expect an extensive critique of the book by Bärbel Winkler, or is Bärbel Winkler afraid of critiquing Bill McDermott?
+We ask because nearly all SAP resources seem to be petrified of saying anything against Bill, which allows him the freedom to say false things and never is called out for it.
 I have yet to have gotten any SAP resource to agree or critique McDermott’s comment about HANA being 100,000x faster than any competing technology.
 SAP resources are petrified of going on record as calling out McDermott’s lies.

-Bärbel Winkler’s claim around emotive writing appears to be someone looking to make a claim about the authority of the article based upon a superficial impression.
+Bärbel Winkler’s claim around emotive writing appears to be someone looking to claim the authority of the article based upon a superficial impression.
 All of Bärbel Winkler can be classified as superficial dislikes.
 Furthermore, the article states that SAP has been lying for years about its newer products that are supposed to be the future of SAP.
 SAP is aggressively lying to customers about SAP Cloud, about Leonardo.
-Is one supposed to stay completely unemotional about this?
+Is one supposed to stay utterly unemotional about this?

 Go With Your Gut?